Table of Contents

-University of Chicago’s Booth School of Business is an institution for risk-takers, people who challenge the status quo, and people who dream big and do big things.
+The University of Chicago Booth School of Business is a top business school for risk-takers, people who challenge the status quo, and people who dream big and do big things.

 Whether in class, in co-curricular activities, or in your community, the Booth MBA experience opens countless doors and opportunities.
-It empowers you to turn your bold thinking into action that impacts the real world.
-After graduating with an MBA from Booth, you will have the knowledge to lead with confidence and put your ideas into action.
+It empowers you to turn your bold thinking into action that impacts the real world, and you will have the knowledge to lead with confidence and put your ideas into action.

 - Location: Chicago, IL